The USS Tullibee (SS-284) was a Gato-class World War II era submarine.

 The radio call sign of the USS Tullibee was NAN ITEM XRAY DOG.

 On March 5, 1944, the Tullibee left Pearl Harbor for her fourth and final war patrol with Commander Charles F. Brindupke at the helm.
-The Tullibee was armed with the new Mark 18 electric torpedoes and the older Mark 14 wet-heater steam turbine powered torpedoes.
+The Tullibee was armed with the new Mark 18 electric torpedoes and the older Mark 14 wet-heater steam turbine-powered torpedoes.
 The Mark 18s had been loaded aft and the Mark 14s had gone forward.
-After fueling at Midway Island on March 9, 1944, she headed for the Palau Islands to join other Pearl Harbor and Brisbane submarines assigned to Operation Desecrate One.
+After fueling at Midway Island on March 14, 1944, she headed for the Palau Islands to join other Pearl Harbor and Brisbane submarines assigned to Operation Desecrate One.
 She was never seen or heard from again.
-Operation Desecrate One called for massive carrier air strikes on enemy positions on Saipan, Tinian, and Guam, on March 30-31, 1944.
+Operation Desecrate One called for massive carrier air strikes on enemy positions at Palau, on March 30-31, 1944.
 The submarines' role was to patrol off of the enemy bases and attack any IJN fleet units and merchant shipping fleeing from the air attacks.
 The Tullibee was expected to return to Majuro for a refit around May 4, 1944.
 When she failed to arrive by May 15, 1944, she was presumed lost.
 The official announcement of the Tullibee's loss was made on July 22, 1944.
 1

 Navy Department Communiqué No. 532, July 22, 1944